emmt/YOIFITS/README.md

    git clone git@github.com:emmt/YOIFITS.git yoifits
    ```

    if you want/prefer to use SSH.
+Any of these commands creates a local GIT
+   repository named `yoifits`.

 3. Configure for compilation.
 There are two possibilities (the first one is